junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Heard you the first time."

 "So we figured you'd be the best supernatural researcher around here too."
-Dean pulls a puffery grin with his best effort.
+Dean pulls a puffing grin with his best effort.

 "Please, we are not asking you to hunt with us or anything," Sam continues.
 "Just need a little help with research."